spirilis/msprf24/Pkt_CPP/README.txt

 nRF24L01+ RF addresses, and it will work out how it wants to pack subsequent packets intended for the same RF address if appropriate.

+Multiple send()'s may be run ending in a single flush(); the default "TX queue depth" is 3, i.e. three send()'s can be run before it kicks back false and silently discards your next send().
+The payload within each packet can't exceed 16 bytes by default.
+16 bytes would be 18 in the frame (add program ID + length bytes), so that doesn't quite fit 2 packets per nRF24 frame.

 On the RX side, you will set up the pipes using msprf24 and the RX address with msprf24's w_rx_addr - keep in mind the Pkt interface is only designed to know about pipe#1 for RX, since it's derived from Enrf24 which only acknowledged the presence of one RX pipe.